SignalK/SensESP/README.md

 ## Getting help

-Discussion about SensESP happens mostly in [Signalk-dev Slack](https://signalk-dev.slack.com/) on the #sensors channel.
-Don't hesitate to join (get invite via [signalk.org](https://signalk.org/)and ask if you ever have problems with getting your project working!
+Discussion about SensESP happens mostly on the [Signal K Discord](https://discord.com/channels/1170433917761892493/1170433918592368684) on the #sensesp channel.
+To register as a new user, follow the invite link at [signalk.org](https://signalk.org/).

+Another place for SensESP discussions is the [discussion board on the SensESP GitHub repository](https://github.com/SignalK/SensESP/discussions).